+254 0750 927 232 clientservices@chiromohg.co.ke info@chiromohg.co.ke

 • Panic Disorder: Panic disorder involves recurrent panic attacks—sudden, intense episodes of fear or discomfort accompanied by physical symptoms such as heart palpitations, sweating, and shortness of breath.

-• Separation Anxiety Disorder: Separation anxiety disorder is most commonly diagnosed in children but can also affect adults.
+• Separation anxiety disorder is most commonly diagnosed in children but can also affect adults.
 It involves excessive fear or anxiety about separation from attachment figures, such as parents or caregivers.

 • Specific Phobias: Specific phobias are intense fears of particular objects or situations, such as heights, spiders, or flying, which can trigger significant anxiety and avoidance behavior.